DataDog/integrations-core/active_directory/README.md

 ### Configuration

-1. Edit the `active_directory.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to start collecting your Active Directory performance data.
+1. Edit the `active_directory.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory to start collecting your Active Directory performance data.

     See the [sample active_directory.d/conf.yaml][1] for all available configuration options.